 Repeat this process to fill any remaining space going across the first diagonal line.

-Complete large X
+Complete the Large X

 Now, create the same angles in another piece of wood and install it starting in one of the opposite corners.
 This time, instead of going all the way across the wall it will meet the first piece you installed right at the center of the wall.